SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 - nginx
 - Squid

-*You may test other file extensions/types and report them as supported/unsupported to update this list in the future.*
+*You may test these and report them as vulnerable/invulnerable to update this list in the future.*

 ## Usage
 <div align="center">